-- Wear a face covering when in public spaces including on Broadway and near the Turnaround.
+- Wear a face covering when in public spaces indoors and when distancing is not possible outdoors.

-- Follow local public health orders – even if they are different than where you live.
+- Follow local public health orders – even if they are different from where you live.

 - Practice good hygiene to lower the risk of spreading or contracting disease.